wpmetabox/docsv2/docs/fields/icon.md

 ![Setup custom icon directory in Meta Box Builder](https://i0.wp.com/images.elightup.com/meta-box/docs/fields/icon/icon-dir.png)

-Where "Icon dir" is the relative path to the icon directory from the WordPress root path.
+Where "Icon dir" is the absolute or relative path to the icon directory from the WordPress root path.

-If you use code to register the field, you need to set **full path** to that parameter:
+If you use code to register the field, your field settings will look like this:

 ```php
 [